-Emery County Housing Authority is a Public Housing Agency in Castle Dale, Utah that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of March 30th, 2020, Emery County Housing Authority has 1 waiting lists that are open now or opening soon.
+Emery County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 26th, 2022, Emery County Housing Authority has 1 waiting lists that are open now or opening soon.

 Emery County Housing Authority serves Emery County.